BYLA - Antique Pharmacy bottle in amber glass

 The glass displays the typical irregularities – air bubbles and slight ripples – characteristic of semi-industrial production from the early 20th century or end of 19th.
 The base shows a mark from the blowing rod.

-This large-capacity jar was a storage jar intended for raw materials to be processed into powders, tinctures or infusions in the pharmacy’s laboratory.
+This large-capacity jar was a reserve jar intended for the storage of raw materials to be processed into powders, tinctures or infusions in the pharmacy laboratory.

 It was used to store dried foxglove leaves (Digitalis purpurea), a plant used as a cardiotonic treatment at the time, employed to strengthen heart contractions and regulate the heart rate (particularly for dropsy and heart failure).